You can do both

 - Guarantee you a lifetime stream of income

-If so, visit our extensive planned giving section, which includes gift plans, will writing advice, calculators, and how Akron Community Foundation can work (for free) with your professional advisor.
+If so, consider our many planned giving resources.
+We offer sample gift plans, will writing advice, calculators, and the option for Akron Community Foundation to work (for free) with your professional advisor.

 Join the Edwin C. Shaw Legacy Society

 If you do write Akron Community Foundation into your will or use another planned giving instrument, contact Margaret Medzie to let us know so we can recognize you in our Edwin C. Shaw Legacy Society.